 But without developing and finding your own writing voice, you’re just one of millions of bloggers.

 And as I find it, it’s hard to make a leap to the next level.

-We need to find the courage to develop and find our writing voice to build a successful business.
+We need to find the courage to develop and find our writing voice in order to build a successful business.
 And never give up, no matter how difficult it seems right now (talking to self!).